By: Kristin Bourne

-The next and last set of buildings you find is the former Rendezvous Bay Hotel, just next to The Place restaurant.
+The next and last set of buildings you find is the Rendezvous Bay Hotel, just next to The Place restaurant.

-This was the first place I ever stayed when I started coming to Anguilla.
+This was the first spot I ever stayed when I started coming to Anguilla.
 I loved every single thing about it.

-Nevertheless, this stretch of beach in front of this property is still as amazing as ever as is the entire wonderful expanse of Rendezvous Bay.
+All these years later and the stretch of beach in front of this property is still amazing as is the entire wonderful expanse of Rendezvous Bay.

 Catch a sunset from this end at it sets across the bay...
 The perfect end to the perfect day on a perfect beach :-)